Vassil17/DLReproducibilityProject/blog.md

 <p>

+Table 2 (shown above) corresponds to the small shift in domain.
+Note how, compared to the previous the table, the network shows high adaptability which is intuitive as the change is not as drastic.
+We present this table as when performing our own experiments we will use this for comparison given in our experiments we looked at adaptability between different cities.

+## 3. Plans for reproducibility project.
+NOT FINISHED
+The results presented above is what we were to reproduce, namely the performance on adaption from synthetic to real data using GTA5 and SYNTHIA.
+Bases on our understanding of the paper, we identified several analyses of interest.

+* Apply the method to different domain adaption tasks.
+The majority of the data that the article is based upon is related to cities, wether it being in different cities, in different seasons or synthetic vs. real.
+It could be interesting to experiment with alternative settings such as FIND EXAMPLES + DATASETS.
+What kind of challenge is this (large, medium, small?)
+* Including ablation study with category-speicific adaption.
+The effect of the CA part would be interesting for further examination, as the magnitude of improvement seemed to vary across datasets.
+* Changing constraints in CA?
+* Learning curve for different number of data samples?
+* Changing the weights for the terms in the loss function (for example give a weight of 0.8 to GA loss and 0.2 to CA on the loss function)

 ## 3. Implementation
 There were two implementations available for this paper: one in PyTorch (link) and one in TensorFlow (link).